 Following the war, when the company’s trademarks were expropriated in many countries, it was clear that something new was required.
 The company’s chief engineer Gottlob Honold succeeded in refashioning the old trademarks to create a new one, the “armature in a circle,” which sported clean lines and a high level of recognizability.
 In creating this simpler, slimmed-down logo in 1918, Bosch was a pioneer of sorts.

 Only the Mercedes star from 1909 predated it.
 During the mid-1920s, a veritable flood of enduring new logos appeared on the market, such as those created by Citroën, Allianz, and BASF.
 Apart from being instantly recognizable, these new trademarks had to be capable of being engraved onto even the smallest products.
 In 1926, Robert Bosch wrote: “A trademark must also be simple, which is why the famous, good trademarks, the best of the crop, are plain line drawings(…) Trademarks must be simple and clear if they are going to make an impression and be easily remembered.”
-And for a hundred years now, his armature in a circle has fitted the bill perfectly.
+And for more than hundred years now, his armature in a circle has fitted the bill perfectly.